-2.3 Can I collect a key deposit?
+2.3 Can a landlord ask for a deposit for keys?

 Yes, but only if:

 - the deposit is refundable, and - the amount of the deposit is not more than the expected cost of replacing the keys if they are not returned to the landlord.